About

 As a cellist...

 She is passionate about performing music with nonstandard instrumentations, which led to her form the Avante Quartet (violin, cello, flute, saxophone) and Embolden (horn, cello, piano/voice).
-She is also passionate about performing student compositions, and she frequently premiered new compositions by UGA composers.
-Ayako studied cello under Dr. David Starkweather.
+She is also passionate about performing student compositions, and she frequently premiered new compositions.
+Ayako has studied cello under Dr. David Starkweather.

 As an educator...